Florence Temko: Later work

+In the United States, the term kirigami was coined by Temko from Japanese kiri, 'cut', and kami, 'paper', in the title of her 1962 book, Kirigami, the Creative Art of Paper cutting.
+The book achieved enough success that the word kirigami was accepted as the Western name for the art of paper cutting.

-Her credits include audience participating lectures and workshops at the Metropolitan Museum of Art.
+Temko’s credits include audience participating lectures and workshops at the Metropolitan Museum of Art.
 She made two films for The National Film Board of Canada and BFA Educational Films.
-Florence authored 12 craft books including, in cooperation with the U.S. Committee for UNICEF, the book "Folk Crafts For World Friendship" (illustrated by Yaroslava Surmach Mills)which describes crafts from many nations, including the craft's origin, customs relating to the craft and step-by-step instructions.
+Florence authored 12 craft books including, in cooperation with the U.S. Committee for UNICEF, the book Folk Crafts For World Friendship (1976, illustrated by Yaroslava Surmach Mills) which describes crafts from many nations, including the craft's origin, customs relating to the craft and step-by-step instructions.

-Her involvement as a consultant to the Mingei International Museum in San Diego, California, resulted in the mounting of the “Masterworks of Origami” exhibition there in 2003.
+Her involvement as a consultant to the Mingei International Museum in San Diego, California, resulted in the mounting of the "Masterworks of Origami" exhibition there in 2003.
 Other museums in the United States and other countries subsequently recognized origami as an art form and set up their own exhibitions.

 Her books continue to circulate well, especially in libraries, because readers find they can follow the clear step-by-step directions easily and there are various levels of complexity presented in each book.
 Among the many original origami designs created by her are some of the most popular: Rooster, Penguin, Star Bowl, Squawker Action Toy, Mortar Board Graduation Hat, Thanksgiving Turkey, and the Zig-Zag Sculpture.

-She died on November 12, 2009 at her home in La Jolla, California.
+She died on November 12, 2009, at her home in La Jolla, California.